Leslie8826/PYTHON_TEACHING_EXPERIENCE/README.md

 Summer 2018

 ## Overview
-This class was a chapter of an Artificial Intelligence curriculum.
+This class was a chapter of an Artificial Intelligence curriculum created for high school students.

 ## Tool to run Python:
 https://colab.research.google.com/notebooks/welcome.ipynb